Berezin quantization of noncommutative projective varieties: Projective limits

 That $\omega_Q$ is KMS follows from \eqref{covsymbandlimitstate}, in view of the fact that the $*$-algebra generated by the covariant symbols $\varsigma^{(m)}(A)$ is dense in $\Bi_\infty$ and that each $\phi_m$ is KMS.
 Finally, for $t\in\R$ the modular automorphism $\sigma_t^{\phi_m}$ of $\phi_m$ takes $A\in\Bi(\GH_m)$ to $(\rho^{(m)})^{it}A(\rho^{(m)})^{-it}=Q_m^{it}AQ_m^{-it}$. \end{proof}

-We can extend $\omega_Q$ to a state, still denoted by $\omega_Q$, on the whole Cuntz--Pimsner algebra by defining it to be zero on each spectral subspace $\Oi^{(k)}_\GH$ except $\Oi^{(0)}_\GH$. \begin{Remark} From now on \emph{we shall assume that $\omega_Q$ is faithful}.
-In general, we could go the GNS representation of $\Bi_\infty$ associated with $\omega_Q$ and use the faithful state induced by $\omega_Q$ on the image of $\Bi_\infty$, which is a quotient of $\Bi_\infty$ (recall that $\omega_Q$ is KMS).
-Then our results hold for the image of $\Bi_\infty$ in the GNS representation. \end{Remark}
+We can extend $\omega_Q$ to a state, still denoted by $\omega_Q$, on the whole Cuntz--Pimsner algebra by defining it to be zero on each spectral subspace $\Oi^{(k)}_\GH$ except $\Oi^{(0)}_\GH$. \begin{Remark} The property \eqref{covsymbandlimitstate} of the limit state relies on Assumption \ref{Qnotat}(ii) and ensures that $\omega$ is faithful.
+Without this assumption we could still obtain a limit $\omega_Q$ of the states $\phi_m$ but it is not clear what would guarantee its faithfulness.
+We could go the GNS representation of $\Bi_\infty$ associated with $\omega_Q$ and use the faithful state induced by $\omega_Q$ on the image of $\Bi_\infty$, which is a quotient of $\Bi_\infty$ (recall that $\omega_Q$ is KMS).
+Then analogous results hold for the image of $\Bi_\infty$ in the GNS representation. \end{Remark}

 \begin{Example} For the product system $\GH^{\otimes\bullet}$, the Cuntz--Pimsner algebra $\Oi_\GH$ is the Cuntz algebra $\Oi_n$ and $\omega_Q$ is the quasi-free state on $\Oi_n$ defined by the density matrix $Q/\Tr(Q)$ \cite{Ev1}. \end{Example}